 Medical Weight Loss

-Tirzepatide: Combines GLP-1 and GIP (glucose-dependent insulinotropic peptide) agonists.
+Tirzepatide: Tirzepatide is an injectable medicine used to treat adults for several conditions.
+Combines GLP-1 and GIP (glucose-dependent insulinotropic peptide) agonists.
 Primarily approved for Type 2 diabetes but shows significant weight-loss effects.

 How Do These Medications Work for Weight Loss?